spanner888/CamScripts/README_outline.md

 # Release notes:

 * V0.1  2024-08-08:  Initial release
-    * really short key features ...mostly setting how to do for next releases!!!
+    * Initial release, 2 scripts/macros with 3 libraries and support information.
+    * Scripting all features of FreeCAD CAM for a complete end to end process

 ## License
 LGPL-2.1-or-later (see [LICENSE](LICENSE))